Joseph J. Hess, Jr.

 Over his career, Joe has been active in a number of provider and professional organizations, has published in professional journals, and has made numerous presentations to professional groups.

 Chief Executive Officer

-Matthew is the Chief Executive Officer of First Children Services, responsible for operations, business development, financial management and human resources for the organization.
-Before transitioning to his current role in 2017, Matt had been the Chief Operating Officer and Vice President of Operation since the company’s inception in 2009.
+Matthew is the chief executive officer of First Children Services, responsible for operations, business development, financial management and human resources for the organization.
+Before transitioning to his current role in 2017, Matt had been the chief operating officer and vice president of operations since the company’s inception in 2009.
 Under his leadership, First Children has grown from a single educational program serving 65 children to become a diversified behavioral health and special education organization serving over 1000 children through 17 counties of New Jersey.
 Matt is a strong advocate of quality assurance and quality improvement throughout the company, ensuring a continued focus on driving positive outcomes for children, families and the payer community.

 Before joining First Children, Matt had various entrepreneurial pursuits in the entertainment and manufacturing industries.
 He advises several technology, educational, and healthcare startups in the tri-state area.
 Matt studied Economics at Temple University and holds a Pennsylvania Real Estate license since 2009.